kontactguddu/city_weather/README.md

-This is github-copilot generate command line interpreter tool openweatherapi is used to fetch the weather data.
+This is github-copilot generate command line interpreter tool <br>
+openweatherapi is used to fetch the weather data.